 Dorset Dogs ‘join us’ form asks for basic information about you, including your name, postal address, telephone number and email address plus information you would like to tell us about the places where you walk and about your dog(s).

-The join us form is sent automatically direct from the website form page through to the Dorset Dogs inbox.
+The join us form is sent by you direct to the Dorset Dogs Membership inbox.
 This information is then stored on a secure database held password-protected on the Dorset County Council system and is only available to Dorset Dogs staff and one trained membership volunteer.
 However, once your membership pack has been sent to you we delete your surname and your house number and street name from the spreadsheet, which anonymises your data, apart from your email address.
 You can ask for this to be removed from the database at any time.

 We also store your email address securely in email groups so that we can send out the Dorset Dogs newsletter to you.
 You can ask for your email address to be removed at any time.